 At BCANDS, client confidentiality and the protection of client related information is our number one priority.
 This includes access to, and storage of, client related information, both in hard copy and electronic forms.
 BCANDS only requests / collects information necessary to assist clients in obtaining the support and services that they have requested.

-As per Indigenous and Northern Affairs Canada’s current and past requirements, without exception, only those personnel / contractors and agents of the organization contracted to deliver PWD / MNS programs are legally allowed to access any medical and personal information documented within PWD / MNS client files.
+As per Indigenous Services Canada’s current and past requirements, without exception, only those personnel / contractors and agents of the organization contracted to deliver PWD / MNS programs are legally allowed to access any medical and personal information documented within PWD / MNS client files.

 Simply put, it is the responsibility of any organization overseeing the PWD / MNS programs to ensure that the integrity of their clients personal and medical information is protected, restricted, and that the organization is held to the highest standards as it relates to access to client information and the protection of their privacy, as per provincial and federal privacy laws and legislation.